Nouakchott–Oumtounsy International Airport: History

 Designed by Omer Houessou, the airport is the largest project in Mauritania since 1960.
 The Government of Mauritania approved the plan on 13 October 2011, and local company Najah for Major Works (NMW) started construction the following month.

 Oumtounsy Airport opened on 23 June 2016, in time for the 27th Arab League summit in late July.
-It replaces Nouakchott International Airport, which is located 25 km to the south in the city centre.
+It replaced Nouakchott International Airport, which is located 25 km to the south in the city centre.
 A Mauritania Airlines International flight from Zouérat arrived at 12:00, becoming the first to land at the airport.
 President Mohamed Ould Abdel Aziz arrived in the afternoon to inaugurate the airport amid the landing of the first international flight, that of Turkish Airlines from Istanbul–Atatürk.

 Infrastructure

 The 30000 sqm passenger terminal has 6 jet bridges and can handle 2 million passengers per year.
 There is also a dedicated terminal for air cargo and a VIP reception area.